PiyoPapa/matlab-openalex-normalize/README.md

 - Keep IDs stable by using **OpenAlex URL strings** as primary keys (e.g., `work_id`, `author_id`, ...)

 ### This repo DOES NOT
+- Perform semantic analysis, embeddings, clustering, or topic modeling
+- Reconstruct or analyze abstracts / plaintext
+- Manage scheduled data collection or notifications
+- Provide dashboards or web-based interfaces
 - Fetch data from OpenAlex (use `matlab-openalex-pipeline`)
 - Provide downstream analysis / visualization
-- Build citation graphs by default (`references` is explicitly postponed)
+- Build citation graphs or reference edges

 ## Input format (Important)